epointal/lf-hiker/readme.md

 ## Changelog
 ### 1.2.1
- * issue when no title attribute in shortcode lfh-marker
+ * issue map center on Paris when no title attribute in shortcode lfh-marker
+ * issue no map or map center on Paris conflict with AccessPress Instagram Feed

 ### 1.2
  * Add foot for elevation unit